xutianliang-128/StarsNet/README.md

 The relation between actors and movies are stored as adjacency lists.
 If functions are called, the program will read the data, combined with the data from API and draw a bipartite graph to indicate the movies two actors worked together.

 The actors and movies are regarded as a bipartite graph.
 For input actors, with the graph, one can easily find out the movies they worked together.

+## Warning
+When the program crash, please check if the actors.json and movies.json files are initialized properly.
+If not, please initialize the files with "{}".